Cwantic/Documentation/Structure/Elements/Restraint.md

 ![Image](../../Images/Restraint20.jpg)

 The resulting anchor plate is rotated to correspond to actual beam's X-axis !
+The plate is perfectly represented with its thickness and bolts.
+The grouting is represented under the plate with its thickness.
+The concrete is represented with its dimensions and dashed lines and crosses on virtual edges.

 ## 2.1 Plate definition